OldNGreyBMR/User_Tracking/User-Tracking/Readme/New_Install_Readme.txt

 7-1- first check again if all files are correctly located in the zen directories.
 7-2- Check for myDebugxxxx logs as described at: https://zen-cart.com/content.php?124-blank-page.
 While the issue may not be a blank page
      the information gathered will help all the same.
-7-3- go to phpmyadmin, in table, configuration, delete all values related to user tracker, in table configuration-group, delete the table user tracking
+7-3- go to phpmyadmin, in table, configuration, delete all values related to user tracking, in table configuration-group, delete the table user tracking
 7-4- try install sql package with alternative method (if the first time was phpmyadmin, so this time do with zen admin add sql patch tools)
-7-5- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-6- No content displayed between the ZC admin menu and the typical footer image, verify that the changes of
+7-5- check again if you have added one modification to both files, tpl.footer.php and footer.php 7-6- No content displayed between the ZC admin menu and the typical footer image after selecting tools->User Tracking?
+     Verify that the changes of
      https://github.com/zencart/zencart/commit/f891d240fe199af7510a9a4ae72024f66dd1f33c have been applied.
 7-7- still problem, take a look at forum (forum address at the top of this readme) and submit your question.

+Updated 07/24/2017 Version 1.5.8 mc12345678:
+1. Add an additional check to prevent an admin mydebug log being when the selection is made to display filtered entries to hide entries that accessed an item on the list of filtered URIs.
+2. Incorporate optimizations provided by DrByte to improve the quality of the program.
+3. Joined admin/includes/functions/extra_functions/user_tracking.php into the function code for the catalog side which meant that was able to incorporate into the catalog observer.
+Functions can be reached through the use of $user_tracking_observe->zen_update_user_tracking() instead of just zen_update_user_tracking().
+4. Installer is expected to remove admin/includes/classes/class.user_tracking.php and admin/includes/functions/extra_functions/user_tracking.php if it is present because these files are no longer needed.
+5. Incorporated ip data collection code into the program to support compatibility between ZC versions where for example the admin side doesn't have the same ip collection code.
+6. Cleaned up the look of the code to be consistent within an individual file.

 Updated 07/16/2017 Version 1.5.7 mc12345678:
 1. Correct the condition of an admin mydebug log being generated when the selection is made to display